exakat/php-static-analysis-tools/README.md

 Tools to automatically fix the code they are provided with.

 * [Rector](https://github.com/rectorphp/rector) - AST-based Instant Upgrades of PHP Applications
+* [FunctionFQNReplacer](https://github.com/Roave/FunctionFQNReplacer) - provides a way to replace relative references of functions in function calls with absolute references.
+* [PHP BackSlasher](https://github.com/nilportugues/php-backslasher) - Tool to add all PHP internal functions and constants to its namespace by adding backslash to them.
 * [php-refactoring-browser](https://github.com/QafooLabs/php-refactoring-browser) - CLI refactoring tool.
 * [PHP CS Fixer](https://github.com/FriendsOfPHP/PHP-CS-Fixer) - Analyzes and tries to fix coding standards issues (PSR-1 and PSR-2 compatible).
 * [phpdoc to typehint](https://github.com/dunglas/phpdoc-to-typehint) - Turn phpdocs comments to actual Typehint (arguments and return).